PiyushD17/MyCO2CLI/README.md

 pip3 install setuptools
 ```

-* You might need to install pip3 as well.
+* You might need to install pip3 as well in case the above command does not work.
 ```
 sudo apt install python3-pip
 ```